In this article, we are going to discuss Trekking In Nepal Costs.

-Along with the increasing altitude, many factors including the cost of food and drinks also varies.
+Along with the increasing altitude, many factors including the cost of food and drinks also vary.
 Definitely, you are going to pay more for everything!

 Why?
 It is after the porters and donkeys who endlessly walk up and down to bring food to the areas.
 Under these circumstances, it is difficult to give an exact daily budget.

-By counting 15-20 USD per day per person will guarantee 3 hot meals (of dal bhat).
-The prices will be little cheaper at the beginning of the trek and after few meters, prices will be few more.
+By counting 15-20 USD per day per person will guarantee 3 hot meals (of dal Bhat).
+The prices will be a little cheaper at the beginning of the trek and after few meters, prices will be a few more.

 Moreover, it also depends on your appetite, no. of meals, and your beverages.
 You can carry few chocolates and energy bars to keep you going.

 The cost of drinks is nearly similar in every mountainous area.
 It can be given as: